AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchUpdateCdnDomain.md

 Updates the configurations of multiple accelerated domain names at a time.

-The maximum number of times that each user can call this operation per second is 30.
+**Note:** The maximum number of times that each user can call this operation per second is 30.

 ## Debugging